jundalisay/superblist/content/en/research/smith/theory-moral-sentiments/part-1/section-2/chapter-1.md

 They excite either no sympathy or a disproportional sympathy to the violence felt by the sufferer.
  -->

-{{< s v="8" >}} It is quite otherwise with those passions originating from the imagination.
+{{< s v="8" >}} It is quite otherwise with the passions from the imagination.

 My body can be little affected by the changes on my companion's body.
 But my imagination is more ductile.

 It more readily assumes the shape and configuration of the imaginations of those I am familiar with.